campusrover/fiducial_pick_and_place/README.md

 hard-coded.

-As for the second feature, see the [Limitations](#limitations) section on how its first and second constraints may be overcome.
+As for the second feature, see the [Limitations](#limitations) section on how its first and third constraints may be overcome.

 ### Hardware